deltachat-bot/deltawoot/README.md

 # deltawoot

-A deltachat client for chatwoot so users can talk to chatwoot encrypted.
+A deltachat bot which acts as a chatwoot client, so users can talk to chatwoot encrypted.

 ## Configure Chatwoot